Kirkpatrick Macmillan: Scepticism

 The Johnston doctrine of the bright, modest and industrious tradesman, achieving what others would only do decades later, captured the public imagination, especially in Scotland.
 It was also well accepted among historians, at least British ones, in the early 20th century.

 Johnston did not present conclusive proofs, though he wrote that he had them.
-Sceptics allege that MacMillan design which he presented was a composite of two 1869 velocipedes by Thomas McCall.
+Sceptics allege that the MacMillan design which he presented was a composite of two 1869 velocipedes by Thomas McCall.
 At the behest of Johnston, Thomas McCall built a replica to be presented as MacMillan's at the 1896 Stanley show (and now at Dumfries Museum) perhaps for financial reasons.

 The identification of MacMillan as recipient of an early speeding ticket for his bicycling is doubted by Alastair Dodds on grounds that its application would require an early Victorian newspaper to call a blacksmith a "gentleman".
 However, that fails to explain what the velocipede of ingenious design was.
 Misgivings did not deter popular retelling with interesting details from sources unknown, including the detail that, after the accident, his niece, Mary Marchbank, had an illicit ride on the machine, thereby becoming the first female cyclist.

 However, it is said that Gavin Dalzell of Lesmahagow copied the Macmillan machine in 1846 and passed on the details to so many people that for more than 50 years he was generally regarded as the inventor of the bicycle.